skeeto/enchive/README.md

 To archive a file for storage:

-    $ enchive archive file.tar.gz
+    $ enchive archive sensitive.zip

-This will encrypt `file.tar.gz` as `file.tar.gz.enchive` (leaving the original in place).
+This will encrypt `sensitive.zip` as `sensitive.zip.enchive` (leaving the original in place).
 You can safely archive this wherever.

-To extract the file later on a machine with `.encrypt.sec`:
+To extract the file on a machine with `.encrypt.sec`, use `extract`.
+It will prompt for the passphrase you entered during key generation.

-    $ enchive extract file.tar.gz.enchive
+    $ enchive extract sensitive.zip.enchive

-This will reproduce `file.tar.gz`.
+The original `sensitive.zip` will be reproduced.

 With no filenames, `archive` and `extract` operate on standard input and output.

+### Key management

+One of the core features of Enchive is the ability to derive an asymmetric key pair from a passphrase.
+This means you can store your archive key in your brain!
+To access this feature, use the `--derive` (`-d`) option with the `keygen` command.

+    $ enchive keygen --derive

+There's an optional argument to `--derive` that controls the number of key derivation iterations (e.g. `--derive=26`).
+The default is 24.
+This is a power two exponent, so every increment doubles the cost.

+If you want to change your protection passphrase, use the `--edit` option with `keygen`.
+It will load the secret key as if it were going to "extract" an archive, then write it back out with the new options.
+This mode will also regenerate the public key file.

 ## Notes